saltyrtc/saltyrtc-meta/Protocol.md

 contains invalid data, the incident MUST be treated as a protocol error.
 This also applies to unexpected messages that deviate from the message flow.

+TODO: c2c messages should be cached (last 10 messages) AFTER auth is complete so they can be resent in case of 'send-error'

 ## Message Flow